- As low as $470/Night

 - Approximately 910 square feet

-This upstairs condo is located one block from historic Upper King shopping and dining district, and one block from C of C. Recently modernized, the condo is bright and very comfortable for one or two couples.
+This upstairs condo is located one block from historic Upper King shopping and dining district, and one block from C of C. Recently remodeled, the condo is bright and very comfortable for one or two couples.
 Features include queen sized beds, washer/dryer, a private porch, flat screen T.V. and completely-outfitted kitchen.
 You must enter the first floor porch door and cross to rear of downstairs porch to access stairs.
 Porch overlooks side of the historic Westendorff building and Warren St. One parking space is supplied.
 I own and operate Stella's Restaurant next door and have a 2 br 3 bath condo in that building as well (Vrbo 763497) and the mirror unit downstairs.

 FULL DISCLOSURE: This home is located on a busy street in the center of our city so some noise should be expected.